digital-assets-data/slate/source/index.html.md

 startTradeId | No | N/A | Min.
 Trade ID (where the exchange provides a numeric ID) endTradeId | No | N/A | Max.
 Trade ID (where the exchange provides a numeric ID)

 The Trade ID parameters are recommended for filling in missing records, not for general use.
 They will not work for exchanges that use IDs formatted as strings instead of integers.
+Date filters must also be applied in order to use the trade ID filters.

 If dates are not specified, the endpoint will return all trades within the previous 10 minutes by default.
 <br><br>
 Dates must be formatted per the ISO 8601 standard (e.g.: 2020-01-10T17:49:26Z)
 <br><br>
 <aside class="notice">
-The record limit for the trades endpoint is 100,000
+The record limit for the trades endpoint is 10,000 trades per request
 </aside>

 ## Prices / Candles